 5 Click competitor name to see calculations.

-The data reveals distinct fluctuations in the share price, book value per share (BVPS), and price-to-book value (P/BV) ratio of the company over the observed periods.
+The analysis of the quarterly financial data reveals distinct trends in share price, book value per share (BVPS), and the price-to-book value (P/BV) ratio over the observed periods.